 Find Your Process

-Fighting abusive behaviour, aggressive tactics, self-serving decisions of your spouse or partner may require that you either initiate or may be responding to a court action or lawsuit.
-The adversarial process may be started to ‘fight for your rights’ or gain a perceived upper hand.
-These processes use battle ideology, ramp up fear and emotion and seem to last forever.
+Fighting abusive behavior, aggressive tactics, self-serving decisions of your spouse or partner may require that you either initiate or maybe responding to a court action or lawsuit.
+The adversarial process may be started to ‘fight for your rights or gain a perceived upper hand.
+These processes use battle ideology, ramp up fear and emotion, and seem to last forever.
 Once entrenched in this warfare it is difficult to keep your sights on a positive ending.
 The position-based processes are paper-laden and time-sensitive as there are often important court filing deadlines.
-This process can be very expensive in terms of your time, emotion and money.
+This process can be very expensive in terms of your time, emotion, and money.
 For the most entrenched ‘warriors’, and those who may be in abusive, difficult relationships, the position-based processes requiring a stranger to adjudicate the parties’ differences may be the appropriate process.